What to look out for with a guaranteed rent scheme

 It is important to be aware of the difference between Guaranteed Rent and Rent Guarantee Insurance.
 Why?
 Some companies and lettings agents may even take out insurance on behalf of the landlord and advertise it as a guaranteed rent deal.
 For the reasons outlined above, this may not pay out when it is needed the most.

 If you are in any doubt, look at the terms and conditions of your agreement carefully.

 If you decide to use Redrose, you can choose a ‘Let Only’ or ‘Fully Managed’ service, where we take care of all aspects of renting out your property from start to finish.

-We’re committed to working with great tenants and responsible landlords, offering excellent communication, absolute transparency and outstanding levels of client care.
-Landlords and tenants even have access to an online platform, My Property File, which allows instant access to information about a rented property, 24 hours a day, 7 days a week.
+At Redrose we dedicate ourselves to working with great tenants and responsible landlords, offering excellent communication, absolute transparency and outstanding levels of client care.
+Landlords and tenants even have access to an online platform, My Property File.
+This allows instant access to information about a rented property, 24 hours a day, 7 days a week.

-It’s no wonder that we are one of the leading lettings agents in the region and have been marketing and letting property in Buckshaw Village, Chorley, since 2004.
+It’s no wonder that we’re one of the leading lettings agents in the region, letting property in Chorley, since 2004.

 Redrose Director Dave Dyer adds his thoughts: “In a buoyant rental market we believe that guaranteed rental schemes are no comparison for a local, reputable company who are experienced at achieving the maximum rent for your property and ensure very low empty periods.

 “If you’re considering choosing agents advertising guaranteed rental packages make sure they have the financial resources to back it up.”

 To book your free rental valuation or ask about any of our properties to let, call the Lettings Team on 01257 547062.